paradoxinversion/serialized-api/README.md

 ```

-The following scripts are used to help with dev and deployment
+## Developing the Project

+### start

+Uses the concurrency package to run mongod => server-dev => client-dev.
+This is the most likely way you will work with this repo.
+When running the project in this manner, project files will be built in-memory by webpack-dev-server.
+No additional files will be added to the project directory.

+### start:dev

+Starts the server located in the built app.
+This method requires the project to be built, such as via `build:all-local`.

+### server-dev

+Starts the Serialized API only.

+### client-dev

+Starts the Serialized Client only.

+*Note that without the API, the functionality of the client will be severely limited.
+Therefore, it is always recommended to use `start` or `start:dev` for the simplest developing experience.*

-Building
+## Building the Project

-build:client-local
+### build:client-local

 Makes a build of the react client.
 This is for local testing and not deployment.
 It is recommended not to use this directly, as it is included in build:all-local

-Starting the API & React Front End
-Development
-start
-Uses the concurrency package to run mongod > server-dev > client-dev.
-This is the most likely way you will work with this repo.

-start:dev
-Starts the server located in the built app.
+### build:all-deploy